 \section{Introduction}

-Low-mass X-ray binaries (LMXBs) that host accreting weakly magnetised neutron stars (WMNSs) are systems in which the donor star, with a mass typically smaller than one solar mass, transfers matter to the NS via Roche-lobe overflow, forming an accretion disc.
+Low-mass X-ray binaries (LMXBs) that host accreting weakly magnetised neutron stars (WMNSs) are systems in which the donor star, with a mass that is typically smaller than one solar mass, transfers matter to the neutron star (NS) via Roche-lobe overflow, forming an accretion disc.
 A disc coplanar boundary layer (BL) can form as the accretion flow slows from the high velocity of the disc to the lower velocity at the NS surface \citep{Shakura88, Popham01}.
 Furthermore, accreting matter can spread across the NS surface, forming a spreading layer (SL) that can extend vertically with respect to the disc up to high latitudes on the NS surface \citep{inogamov1999, suleimanov2006}.
-WMNSs are classified, on the basis of the shape they track in the X-ray colour-colour diagram (CCD) and the hardness-intensity diagram (HID) \citep[see, e.g.,][]{vanderklis89,hasinger89}, into Z and Atoll sources.
-The Z-sources, which show luminosities near the Eddington limit, follow a Z shape divided into three distinct branches: horizontal (HB), normal (NB), and flaring (FB); regions connecting the branches are named the hard apex (HA) and the soft apex (SA) \citep{Church12, Motta19}.
+The WMNSs are classified, on the basis of the shape they track in the X-ray colour-colour diagram (CCD) and the hardness-intensity diagram (HID) \citep[see, e.g.,][]{vanderklis89,hasinger89}, into Z and Atoll sources.
+The Z sources, which show luminosities near the Eddington limit, follow a Z shape divided into three distinct branches: horizontal (HB), normal (NB), and flaring (FB); regions connecting the branches are named the hard apex (HA) and the soft apex (SA) \citep{Church12, Motta19}.
 These different states correspond to different accretion rates ($\Dot{M}$), which are characterised by the different hardnesses of their spectra: the FB spectrum is softer with higher $\Dot{M}$, while the HB spectrum is harder with lower $\Dot{M}$.
-Atolls are fainter compared to Z-sources and display a hard state named Island and a soft state named Banana.
-For reviews on WMNSs see, e.g., \cite{Done07}, \cite{Bahramian23}, \cite{DiSalvo24} and references therein.
+Atolls are fainter compared to Z sources and display a hard state named Island and a soft state named Banana.
+For general reviews of WMNSs see, e.g., \cite{Done07}, \cite{Bahramian23}, \cite{DiSalvo24}.